-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Would you like to get thousands of customers for your business on autopilot while you sleep?
+Opinions expressed by Entrepreneur contributors are their own.Would you like to get thousands of customers for your business on autopilot while you sleep?
 No, I'm not hawking some Internet lead-finding scam...and it turns out you don't need one of those goofy tools to ramp up your referrals, either.

 Recently, I spoke with marketing guru John Jantsch of Duct Tape Marketing fame about his new book, The Referral Engine: Teaching Your Business to Market Itself.
 I was intrigued by this title because, well, it's been a long slog through the downturn in which most small business owners I know have had to market their fannies off.
 I was curious to hear about how they could switch into glide instead and create marketing programs that would bring a steady stream of new customers without their having to beat the street and haunt every Chamber event in town.

 Jantsch says when he started the book, he thought it would be all about marketing strategies.
 But as he researched, he saw many businesses just aren't set up to generate and handle a high volume of referrals.
 So half the book is about building a business that's more referrable.

 How do you do that?
 Start by identifying your prime targets for referrals -- the customers you know love your business.

 "If you just scatter and say 'Hey, anybody know anyone who needs what we do?' you don't get great results," he notes.
 "Target customers who are already your champions."

 Then, give those customers some love for referring you customers -- whether it's a $100 check, a free haircut, or whatever's appropriate for your business.